nbornstein/KillPopStars/README.md

 *action* is the action to take: block, mute, or report

-Requires a file in the current directory called 'config' that has authorization paramenters.
+Requires a file in the current directory called 'config' that has authorization parameters.
 The file should have this format:

 ```
 consumer_key    <your_consumer_key>